AdamFHolt/adamfholt.github.io/_pages/research.md

 ---

 # Research overview
-<h4>After the very brief research overview, check out the images below for examples of recent and/or active projects.</h4>
+<h5>After the very brief research overview, below, check out the images for examples of recent and/or active projects.</h5>

 ## 1 - Regional subduction dynamics
-<h4>We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within specific regions.
-Recent regions of focus include the Western Pacific and the Caribbean.</h4>
+<h5>We utilize a variety of modeling approaches to develop an understanding of how subduction zones operate, in general and within particular regions.
+Recent regions of focus include the complex subduction settings of the Western Pacific and Caribbean.</h5>

 ## 2 - Global geodynamics
-<h4>We develop methods to place regional subduction zones into a global framework.
-Ultimately, we strive to isolate the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.</h4>
+<h5>We develop methods to place regional subduction zones into a global framework.
+Ultimately, we strive to isolate the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.</h5>

 ## 3 - Plate kinematics and plate reconstructions
-<h4>We utilize plate kinematics and reconstructions to test simple mechanical models for tectonic observables.</h4>
+<h5>We utilize plate kinematics and reconstructions to test simple mechanical models for tectonic observables.</h5>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="false" data-pause="hover" >
     <!-- Menu -->